Russia–South Ossetia relations: Background

-South Ossetia declared its independence from Georgia in 1991 during the Georgian–Ossetian conflict, but the entity remained unrecognised, save by fellow break-away republics Abkhazia and Transnistria.
+South Ossetia declared its independence from Georgia in 1991 during the Georgian–Ossetian conflict, but the entity is recognized by only 5 UN recognized states.
 In the aftermath of the conflict Russia extended citizenship to many of South Ossetia's citizens.

-Following several months of increased tensions in the region, on the night of 7 to 8 August 2008, the Georgian military launched an offensive on Tskhinval, the South Ossetian capital.
+Following several months of increased tensions in the region, on the night of 7 to 8 August 2008, the Georgian military launched an offensive on Tskhinvali, the South Ossetian capital.
 The leader of Georgian peacekeepers in South Ossetia said the purpose was to restore constitutional order in the region.
 The majority of the inhabitants of South Ossetia hold Russian citizenship, and Russia citing Chapter VII Article 51 of the United Nations Charter sent troops into South Ossetia through the Roki Tunnel in the morning of 8 August.
-Russian President Dmitry Medvedev, in noting the deaths of Russian peacekeepers and South Ossetian civilians, stated: "In accordance with the Constitution and the federal laws, as President of the Russian Federation it is my duty to protect the lives and dignity of Russian citizens wherever they may be."
-After five days of fighting, on 12 August French President Nicolas Sarkozy brokered a ceasefire agreement.
+Russian president Dmitry Medvedev, in noting the deaths of Russian peacekeepers and South Ossetian civilians, stated: "In accordance with the Constitution and the federal laws, as President of the Russian Federation it is my duty to protect the lives and dignity of Russian citizens wherever they may be."
+After five days of fighting, on 12 August French president Nicolas Sarkozy brokered a ceasefire agreement.
 Under the terms of the agreement, Russia agreed to withdraw from security zones in Georgia proper by 10 October.
 Russia completed the withdrawal on 8 October 2008.

 Russian recognition of South Ossetia

-On 21 August 2008, the same day as a similar event in Abkhazia, a rally was held in Tskhinval at which the people of South Ossetia appealed to Russian President Dmitry Medvedev and the Russian Federal Assembly for official recognition of their independence as sovereign states.
+On 21 August 2008, the same day as a similar event in Abkhazia, a rally was held in Tskhinvali at which the people of South Ossetia appealed to Russian president Dmitry Medvedev and the Russian Federal Assembly for official recognition of their independence as sovereign states.
 President of South Ossetia Eduard Kokoity flew to Moscow on 23 August 2008 to deliver South Ossetia's appeal in an address to the Federation Council.
 After hearing the appeals from both the Abkhazian and South Ossetian leadership, on 25 August 2008 the Federation Council and State Duma passed motions calling upon President Medvedev to recognise the independence of the two regions and to establish diplomatic relations with them.

 On 26 August 2008, President Medvedev signed presidential decrees recognising the independence of Abkhazia and South Ossetia In his address to the Russian nation, Medvedev noted that he was guided by the provisions of the UN Charter, the 1970 Declaration on the Principles of International Law Governing Friendly Relations Between States, the CSCE Helsinki Final Act of 1975 and other fundamental international instruments in issuing the decree, and further stated, "(t)his is not an easy choice to make, but it represents the only possibility to save human lives."
 Eduard Kokoity described the Russian decision to recognise South Ossetian independence as "noble", and stated that it would contribute to stability in the entire South Caucasus region.